Bevy Plugins

 When to use Bevy vs. SDK Primitives

-A common question for new developers is when to use a raw Bevy system versus an SDK-specific primitive like a Tool or a Statement.
+A common question for new developers is when to use a raw Bevy system versus an SDK-specific primitive like a Tool, Object, or Statement.